skatejs/skatejs/README.md

 ```

 If you want finer grained control about which polyfills you use, you'll have to BYO Custom Element and Shadow DOM polyfills.

-*Skate will work without Shadow DOM support, but you won't be able to compose components together due to the lack of DOM encapsulation that Shadow DOM gives you.*